 As at each of 31 December 2019 and 2018, there were approximately 2.2 million broadband subscriptions.
 Broadband penetration reached 144% at the end of each of December 2019 and 2018, before declining to 137% as at 31 December 2020.
 Growth of broadband subscriptions is driven by the growth of mobile broadband subscriptions.
 As at 31 December 2022, there were approximately 2.3 million broadband subscriptions, with a broadband penetration rate of 149%.
-As at 30 June 2023, there were approximately 2.3 million broadband subscriptions, with a broadband penetration rate of 143%.
+As at 31 December 2023, there were approximately 2.4 million broadband subscriptions, with a broadband penetration rate of 153%.
+As at 31 December 2024, there were approximately 2.6 million broadband subscriptions, with a broadband penetration rate of 153.2%.

 The Government believes that a single national broadband network infrastructure to deliver ultra-fast broadband products and services is preferable and more efficient for a country of the size, population distribution and topology of Bahrain.
-This single network is expected to be owned by an entity that shall be legally and functionally separated from Batelco and which will supply wholesale products and services to all licensed operators in the Kingdom on a non-discriminatory basis.
+This single network is expected to be owned by an entity that shall be legally and functionally separated from Batelco and which will supply wholesale products and services to all licensed operators in Bahrain on a non-discriminatory basis.
 It will be awarded the right to deploy the national broadband network and to supply wholesale products and services.
 In February 2018, Batelco announced the launch of an initiative to provide free internet services at public locations, such as parks, gardens and coastlines, in partnership with the Ministry of Works, reinforcing Batelco's commitment to the 2030 Vision.

-The 2023 ICT Development Index of the International Telecommunication Union placed Bahrain at seventh out of 169 countries (scoring 96.5 out of 100).
+The 2024 ICT Development Index of the International Telecommunication Union placed Bahrain at fifth out of 170 countries (scoring 97.5 out of 100).